Ronewa Art Projects

 Studio profile: Andrae Green

-Originally from Kingston, Jamaica, Andrae Green (b.
-1978) discovered art through Marvel and DC comic books—the only art resources available where he grew up.
-In a community grappling with economic hardship, social upheaval, and violence, he found refuge in art, school, and church.
-These three domains kindled his inner world, leading him to create sci-fi and whimsical characters embodying hope and freedom.
-These formative experiences continue to shape Green's aesthetic, balancing existential inquiry with resilience.
+Originally from Kingston, Jamaica, Andrae Green discovered the power of visual storytelling through Marvel and DC comic books—the primary art resources available during his youth.
+Growing up in a community navigating deep economic hardship, social upheaval, and violence, Green found a vital sanctuary within the distinct yet interconnected worlds of art, school, and church.
+These formative spaces kindled an expansive inner world, driving him to create speculative fiction and whimsical, sci-fi characters that became vessels for hope and boundless freedom.
+Today, these early experiences continue to ground his contemporary studio practice, striking a delicate, powerful balance between profound existential inquiry and visual resilience.

 Related artist